casey/filepack/DESIGN.md

 Metadata
 --------

-A planned feature is the addition of optional metadata which semantically describes the contents of a package.
-For example, it's title and author.
+Filepack manifests may optionally include semantic metadata describing the package.
+For example, its title and author.

-This metadata could be included in the manifest, or could be in a file placed alongside the manifest.
+Metadata is currently included in the manifest itself, but could alternatively be placed in a file alongside the manifest.

 Including it in the manifest would have the advantage of being a single file.